 - Students will return to on-campus housing for the fall semester. - Strategies will be implemented to promote physical distancing during and after the move-in process. - A hybrid strategy for fall events and activities will offer creative options to students for participation, limit frequency and size of face- to-face interactions, and leverage alternatives (e.g. extra-large and outdoor spaces) to promote physical distancing. - The PROVIDENCE community will be required to comply with all established guidelines and protocols for patronizing local vendors. - Plans will address housing arrangements, residential community policies and procedures, cleaning protocols, common space protocols and expectations, social event plans, and, where applicable, dining arrangements. - PROVIDENCE will encourage and support students to remain on-campus during holiday breaks.
-Those who do travel will be subject to additional return-to-campus protocols.
+Those who do travel will be subject to additional return-to-campus protocols such as a confirmed negative COVID test within 48 hours of return.